smarek/httpclient-android/README.md

   - `UPDATE_UPSTREAM`, whether the build script should download SVN/GIT/... sources again (useful for recurring builds)
   - `SED_CMD` used variant of SED utility (default is `sed -i` on linux and `gsed -i` on Mac OS X)

-This repository version will publish the library under namespace `cz.msebera.android.httpclient`
+This repository version will publish the library under namespace `cz.msebera.android:httpclient:4.3.3`

 Using `gradle installArchives` will install the library to local Maven repository